zpz/zpz.github.io/_posts/2017-04-12-speeding-up-python-with-cython-appetizer.md

     # ...
 ```

-Note that replaced `def` by `cdef` in order to declare return type of the function.
+Note that we have replaced `def` by `cdef` in order to declare return type of the function.

 Now time it: